Possibilistic inferential models: a review: Possibilistic inferential models

 where $F_d$ is the $\chisq(d)$ distribution function.
 Since we're concerned with large-sample approximations, replace the generic $Z$ by a vector $Z^n = (Z_1,\ldots,Z_n)$ of iid components, and write $\pi_{Z^n}$ for the IM's possibility contour.
-Then the following theorem says that, under regularity conditions comparable to those in, e.g., \citet{lecam1970}, $\pi_{Z^n}$ and a suitable Gaussian possibility contour---one whose variance agrees with the Cram\'er--Rao lower bound---merge with probability converging to 1 as $n \to \infty$.
+The general theorem in \citet{imbvm.ext} says that, under conditions comparable to those in \citet{lecam1970}, $\pi_{Z^n}$ and a suitable Gaussian possibility contour---one whose variance agrees with the Cram\'er--Rao lower bound---merge with probability converging to 1 as $n \to \infty$.
+Below is a simpler-to-state version that assumes the stronger conditions typically found in textbooks.